 Who I am

-I am Virginia Pérez Román, a Sworn Spanish Translator and my website is vprspanishtranslations.com.
+My name is Virginia Pérez Román.
+I am a Sworn Spanish Translator trading as Virginia Pérez Román and VPR Spanish Translations and my website is vprspanishtranslations.com.

 Under the EU’s General Data Protection Regulation (GDPR) personal data is defined as: “any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”.